joraso/ToolBox/README.md

 #### Currently incuded:
 - Example of an overloading operators for a custom object.
-- Sample usage of decorators, with an example timer/log decorator.
+- Sample usage of decorators, with an example timer, log and repeater decorators.
 - Basic creation/usage of a generator, with Fibonacci number example.
 - PyQt practice and examples, including:
     - A simple "Hello World" popup, demonstrating very basic usage.